Chemicals – Energy – Logistics

 2. PCC has purchased software compliant with the applicable licence terms for all workstations.
 Employees are not permitted to copy the software protected by licence agreements for private use, nor are they permitted to install private software at their workstation.

-3. Employees may, to a limited extent, utilise PCC’s internet connection and e-mail infrastructure for personal use, provided that this does not impair their work performance, pose or increase a security risk or make use of significant resources.
+3. Employees may, to a limited extent, utilize PCC’s internet connection and e-mail infrastructure for personal use, provided that this does not impair their work performance, pose or increase a security risk or make use of significant resources.
 In this case, all e-mails shall be considered business e-mails.

 4. Employees must not under any circumstances misuse PCC’s information and communications media for illegal or unethical purposes.